BabatundeOnabajo/Microsoft-Office-Sources-and-Destinations-Package-for-Amplitude/README.md

 # Requirements

 # Technology
 Broadly speaking, there are two ways to create a Microsoft Office add-in: in **node.js** or in **Visual Studio**.
 Microsoft recommends building add-ins in node.js as opposed to Visual Studio, however, because the node.js environment is updated more frequently than that in Visual Studio.
+Furthermore, using Visual Studio restricts you to developing on Windows machines.
+And perhaps finally, using Visual Studio requires you to write the server-end language in **ASP.NET**.
+For all of these reasons, and more, it was determined it was best to build this repository using node.js.

 # Potential Applications